The Horus Heresy: Book 55 onwards: Siege of Terra

-The Palace holds, but with the Lion's Gate & Eternity Gate Spaceports in his hands, Horus unleashes the Legio Mortis Titans upon Terra.
+The Palace holds, but with the Lion's Gate & Eternity Wall Spaceports in his hands, Horus unleashes the Legio Mortis Titans upon Terra.
 The continued fighting also allows the powers of Chaos to wax, dragging defenders into a quagmire of despair and desperately seek out false paradises that are far worse than death.
-With the Traitor Titans and the Loyalist Legio Ignatum set on a collision course at Mercury Wall and a sealed order from the Emperor given to Rogal, outside the Palace Paladin Corswain of the Dark Angels must make a desperate ploy that might change the course of the Siege, and the Perpetual Ollanius Persson must journey through the tortured insanity of the warp and his own memories if he and his allies are to reach Terra and his unknown future...
+With the Traitor Titans and the Loyalist Legio Ignatum set on a collision course at Mercury Wall and a sealed order from the Emperor given to Dorn, outside the Palace Paladin Corswain of the Dark Angels must make a desperate ploy that might change the course of the Siege, and the Perpetual Ollanius Persson must journey through the tortured insanity of the warp and his own memories if he and his allies are to reach Terra and his unknown future...